jman717/log4js-tagline/README.md

 * counter - count how many itterations a tag has been inputted to.
 Helpfull in turning tags on/off.
 * datadog - for metrics including increment, incrementBy, gauge, histogram, and set.
 * email - Appenders and cron settings allows flexible email delivery options
+* queueObj - Support for dynamic objects with all the tagline appenders

 Installation